Madeby7/fMRINet/README.md

 ## PyTorch Implementation Highlights

-### Custom HWC Layers
+### Standard PyTorch Architecture
-This implementation features custom PyTorch layers that work directly with Height-Width-Channel (HWC) format:
+This implementation uses standard PyTorch components with CHW format:
-- `HWCConv2d`: Convolution maintaining HWC format
+- `nn.Conv2d`: Standard 2D convolutions with constraint support
-- `HWCBatchNorm2d`: Batch normalization for HWC tensors
+- `nn.BatchNorm2d`: Batch normalization for feature maps
-- `HWCAvgPool2d`: Average pooling preserving HWC layout
+- `nn.AvgPool2d`: Average pooling operations
-- `HWCTFSamePad2d`: TensorFlow-style SAME padding
-- `HWCSeparableConv2d`: Separable convolution in HWC format
+- `ConstrainedConv2d`: Custom convolution with weight constraints
+- `ZeroThresholdConstraint`: Sparsity enforcement for spatial filters

 ### Memory and Performance
 - **GPU Optimization**: Automatic CUDA detection and efficient tensor operations
 - **Batch Processing**: Optimized for mini-batch training with configurable batch sizes
-- **Memory Efficient**: Custom layers minimize unnecessary tensor permutations
+- **Memory Efficient**: Uses PyTorch's native CHW format for optimal performance
+- **Cross-platform**: Compatible with TensorFlow preprocessing pipelines

 ## Acknowledgments

 This project adapts and extends the [EEGNet/EEGModels framework](https://github.com/vlawhern/arl-eegmodels) originally developed by Vernon J. Lawhern and colleagues at the Army Research Laboratory.

-Their work on CNN architectures for EEG classification provided the foundation for the temporal–spatial convolutional design used here, which we have customized for fMRI task-state classification and implemented in PyTorch with HWC format compatibility.
+Their work on CNN architectures for EEG classification provided the foundation for the temporal–spatial convolutional design used here, which we have customized for fMRI task-state classification and implemented in PyTorch with standard CHW format.